Last Updated May 8, 202511 min read

 Note: You can simply run this command or a new terminal tab or from the root directory of your project.
 It doesn’t really matter where.

-You will be prompted to input the AWS Access Key ID and AWS Secret Access Key.
-Hit Enter on your keyboard once you are done.
+You will be prompted to enter the AWS Access Key ID and AWS Secret Access Key, that you generated for your java-user.
+Press Enter when you are done.
 You can use these credentials to authenticate awsebcli and continue with the deployment process.

 Initializing the Elastic Beanstalk environment